anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 - The boot of the server or the VM hosting the deployment tool must be protected
 - Integrity of the deployment images must be checked, before starting deployment
 - Deployment must be done through dedicated network (e.g. VLAN)
-- When the deployment is finished, the deployment tool must be turned-off
 - When the deployment is finished, the deployment tool must be turned-off, if the tool is only dedicated to deployment.
 Otherwise, any access to the deployment tool must be restricted.

 Strict access permissions must be set on OpenStack configuration files.